solomonhas/CS422-ARA/Installation.md

 The database is now set up with the appropriate fields.
 Enter `exit` into the SQL queries terminal and proceed to the Active Reading Assistant application.

 ### STEP 10
 You are now ready to run the program.
-Please visit [here](https://github.com/solomonhas/CS422-ARA/blob/main/README.md) for instructions on how to run the program.
+Please visit [this link](https://github.com/solomonhas/CS422-ARA/blob/main/Installation.md) for the command to run the program.

 Launch the Active Reading Assistant and enter the server information:

 - **Host:** Enter the server domain name (example: `ix-dev.cs.uoregon.edu`)
 - **Port:** Enter the port number captured in step 4
 - **Username:** Enter the username created in step 7